bitcoinjs/indexd/README.md

 ## Usage
 Assumes [`yajrpc`](https://github.com/dcousens/yajrpc) is used for the provided bitcoind RPC object; and [`leveldown`](https://github.com/level/leveldown) for the database object.
-See the [example server](https://github.com/bitcoinjs/private-bitcoin) for an example of an express HTTP API using `indexd`.

 ### Conventions